viadataio/eins-documentation/GeoLocationTracing.md

 <img src="Images/ExposureEquation11.PNG" height="50">

  - Er(x)is the exposure rating of a specified region.
- - x is the number of known infected time based locations in the region.
+ - x is the number of known infected time-based locations in the region.
  - Ermax the predetermined maximum exposure rating per region.
  - M is the equation gradient.